AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 Layers are linked to each other.
 When a layer is added, it is linked to the previous layer and that layer is linked to the added layer.

+Feeding a neural network is simply feeding the first hidden layer:

 ```Smalltalk
 NNetwork>>feed: someInputValues